Innovating Wellbeing: Human-Centered Design in the AI Era

 Follow SPICE on WeChat (QR code below), FacebookX, or Instagram and join our email list to receive announcements for the next application period.

-Offered every spring and fall, Stanford University is offering a new distance-learning opportunity to exceptional high school students and year 1–2 university students from China.
-This interactive, virtual course will introduce students to design thinking––a creative framework and mindset for human-centered innovation.
-In real-time seminars with leading Stanford University scholars and Silicon Valley entrepreneurs, students will participate in a rigorous learning experience as they apply basic aspects of the design thinking process to challenges in adolescent mental and physical health.
-In this English-language course, students will explore the concepts of empathy, ideation, prototyping, and iteration as they brainstorm innovative solutions to problems impacting the lives of youth.
-Through discussions, assignments, and a mini-design challenge, students will nurture an entrepreneurial mindset that they can apply to their academic and professional aspirations.
+Every spring and fall, Stanford University offers a virtual-learning opportunity to exceptional high school and early university students in and from China.
+This interactive course, offered through Stanford e-China, introduces students to design thinking—a creative framework and mindset for human-centered innovation.
+In real-time seminars with leading Stanford University scholars and Silicon Valley entrepreneurs, students participate in a rigorous learning experience as they apply basic aspects of the design thinking process to challenges in adolescent mental and physical health.
+In this English-language course, students explore the concepts of empathy, ideation, prototyping, and iteration as they brainstorm innovative solutions to problems impacting the lives of youth.
+They also consider the impact that AI’s scale and pace of change is having on the lives of young people as it is increasingly used in healthcare, mental health support, caregiving, and companionship.
+While AI may improve medical diagnostics and procedures and assist in drug discovery and patient support, it may also contribute to stress, anxiety, disinformation, and dependence.
+Through discussions, assignments, and a mini-design challenge, students nurture an entrepreneurial mindset that they can apply to their future.

 Students will also gain practical, academic skills:

-• Pre-recorded, university-level lectures by leading scholars from Stanford University offer practice listening to a variety of lecturing styles
+• Live and pre-recorded, university-level lectures by leading Stanford scholars offer practice listening to a variety of lecturing styles.

-• Real-time discussions led by guest lecturers familiarize students with the dynamics of classroom participation in schools such as Stanford University
+• Real-time in-class discussions familiarize students with the dynamics of classroom participation and build confidence in oral, English expression.

-• The final project requires students to investigate a challenge related to course themes, develop a compelling presentation, and practice oral English skills
+• The final project requires students to investigate a challenge related to course themes and develop a creative and innovative solution based on the design thinking framework.

 Course components emphasize active participation and development of student interests:

-• 10 “virtual classes” online in real time on Saturday mornings at 9:00 am Beijing time
+• 8 “virtual classes” online in real time on Saturday mornings Beijing time

 • Weekly reading assignments of varying length and difficulty